tjgibson/2024-napari-workshop/README.md

 ### Mouse intestines dataset

-10X genomics provides an example dataset generated using the Visium HD platform on mouse intestines.
+10X genomics provides an [example dataset](https://s3.embl.de/spatialdata/spatialdata-sandbox/visium_hd_3.0.0_io.zip) generated using the Visium HD platform on mouse intestines.
+I have created a modified version of this dataset for this workshop.

-1. Use [this link](https://s3.embl.de/spatialdata/spatialdata-sandbox/visium_hd_3.0.0_io.zip) to download the dataset and save it to the data folder.
+1. Use the download link provided in the workshop email reminder to download the modified example dataset.
+The link will only be accessible through a CU Denver/Anschutz account.

 2. Unzip the file.

-3. Rename the resulting folder `visium_hd.zarr`.
+The unzipped folder should be named `visium_hd.zarr`, rename it if it is not.

-4. Create a new folder called `data` and move `visium_hd.zarr` into this data folder.
+3. Create a new folder called `data` and move `visium_hd.zarr` into this data folder.

 ## Software Setup